Zhovtukhin/Semantic_Segmentation_Kaggle/readme.md

 # Semantic segmentation
 Notebook for Kaggle competition 'Airbus Ship Detection Challenge' https://www.kaggle.com/c/airbus-ship-detection/overview Provide Jupyter Notebook of my solution for this problem with all outputs.
+Also script(not tested) and pretrained models for 25 and 40 epochs
-Also script(not tested) Notebook was run in Kaggle karnel because of fre GPU.
+Notebook was run in Kaggle karnel because of fre GPU.
 So datasets wasn't instal localy.
 29 GB is too large.
 ### Tools
 In project used python with such librarys: